nanxiaobei/retalk/README.md

 There are 3 ways to use it:

-#### 2.1.
-Use string to eject all
+#### Use string to eject all

 ```js
 const CounterWrapper = withStore('home', 'counter')(Counter);
 ```

-Simplest way, but if some unused props are injected, it will also trigger a re-rendering to affect performance.
+The Simplest way, but if some unused props are injected, it will also trigger a re-render.

-> This method can be used if it is determined that all injected props will be used, or rapid development will be given priority rather than performance.
+This method can be used if determined that all injected props will be used, or to rapid develop.

-#### 2.2.
-Use object to customize
+#### Use object to customize

 ```js
 const CounterWrapper = withStore({